Daniel Cooley Uggla

 Uggla hit his 100th home run in his 502nd major league game, setting a new record for the fastest second baseman to hit 100 homers, doing so off Manny Parra on June 2, 2009.
 He hit 31 homers that year, along with 27 doubles and drove in 90 runs, but his batting average fell to .243.
 He also improved his walk total to 92, giving him an OBP of .354 and slugging percentage of .459 for a 111 OPS+, almost identical with his 2006 and 2007 campaigns.
 He was 9th in the 2009 NL in walks and 6th in strikeouts (150).

 On September 13, 2010, he took David Herndon deep to become the first second baseman in major league history to go deep 30 times in four different seasons.
 He finished the year with a batting line of .287/.369/.508, with 33 homers and 105 RBI, his first season to break the magic 100 mark.
 After the season, the Marlins traded him to the Atlanta Braves as they figured that it would be too expensive to re-sign him.
+He left the Marlins as the franchise's all-time home run leader with 154, a distinction he would hold until the 2015 season, when passed by Giancarlo Stanton.
 The Braves gave him a large multi-year contract, worth $62 million over five years, and then probably had immediate second thoughts when he started the 2011 season stone-cold.
 On July 4th, he was hitting a mere .173 with a .241 OBP when he embarked on what was one of the most improbable hitting streaks of all time.
 He got a hit in every remaining game in July, to move his average slightly above .200, then continued through the first 10 days of August.
 When he went 3 for 5 on August 10th, his streak reached 31 games, the longest in the major leagues that year, and tying him for the longest in Atlanta Braves history - Rico Carty had had a 31-game streak in 1970.
 In spite of his recent batting heroics, he was still only hitting .224 at that point, with over 100 strikeouts.
 For one day, he and teammate Freddie Freeman had both had active 20+ game hitting streaks on the go; it was the first time this had happened since Mickey Rivers and Al Oliver of the Texas Rangers in 1980.
 Uggla's streak ended at 33 games; on August 14th, Chicago Cubs 2B Darwin Barney robbed him of a sure hit with a spectacular diving, back-to-the-plate catch in short right field as he went 0 for 3 with a sacrifice fly.
 Not surprisingly, he was named the National League's Player of the Month for August; during the month, he hit .340, collecting 33 hits.
 He finished the year with a .233 batting average, but with 36 homers, 88 runs and 82 RBI, good for an OPS+ of 109 when all was said and done.

 He continued to struggle with a low batting average in 2012, falling to the Mendoza Line after a solid start.
 In the 2012 All-Star Game, he started at second base and hit 8th for the NL.
 In the top of the first, he singled in Pablo Sandoval for the NL's 5th run off Justin Verlander.
 He later flew out against Matt Harrison in the 4th and against Jered Weaver in the 5th.
 In the bottom of the 5th, he was replaced by Jose Altuve.
 However, he was also one of the National League leaders in walks, meaning that his OBP was acceptable in spite of his lower number of hits.
 Still, his batting average from June 6 to September 3rd was only .152, with a .276 slugging percentage and manager Fredi Gonzalez became concerned, especially with the Braves in another tight battle for a postseason spot.
 Thus, on September 3rd, Gonzalez announced that Uggla would no longer be the starter at second base.
 Martin Prado moved back from left field to his previous position, with a platoon of Reed Johnson and Jose Constanza taking over the vacated outfield spot.
 That did not last long however, as he was back in the starting line-up two days later and remained there till the end of the season, improving his batting average slightly as he finished at .220/.348/.384 in 154 games, with 19 homers and 78 RBI.
 He was the starter at second base in the Wild Card Game against the St. Louis Cardinals on October 5th, but went 0 for 4 with a walk and a run scored in the Braves' 6-3 loss.
 It was the first postseason appearance of his career.
 He finished among the league leaders in walks (94, tied for first with Joey Votto), strikeouts (168, 4th, between Rickie Weeks and Drew Stubbs), putouts at 2B (258, 3rd), assists at 2B (471, 2nd, 16 behind Aaron Hill), errors at 2B (12, tied for 3rd with Logan Forsythe) and double plays at 2B (103, first).